canonical/openthread-border-router-snap/Wiki.md

 -   `110` is the node id of the app assigned during the commissioning
 -   `1` is the endpoint of the configured device

-Upon successful execution, the green LED on the dongle will turn on or off.
+Upon successful execution, the green LED on the dongle (B) will turn on or off.
 Additionally, two connected Thread nodes (one leader and one child) on the OpenThread GUI could be observed.

 ## Reference